 The path continues uphill, crossing a second and third track.
 There are E4 markers and nature information boards at frequent intervals.
 Watch out for these and you won’t go wrong.

 The path climbs steadily to arrive at a junction of asphalt roads…

-Take the path to ‘Madhari 3.6km & Doxa Soi O Theos 7.4km’, pausing first to look at the EOKA memorial to Charalambos Petmeridos.
+Take the path, behind the nearby bench, to ‘Madhari 3.6km & Doxa Soi O Theos 7.4km’, pausing first to look at the EOKA memorial to Charalambos Petmeridos.